Contents

 Strip domain suffix: strips the domain suffix from discovered servers – [see the next section for hostname config details].

-Set device name as name given in the server field of autodiscovery job: if checked & discovering via hostname/FQDN, device will be named using discovery target name provided.
+Set the device name as the name given in the server field of the autodiscovery job: if checked & discovering via hostname/FQDN, the device will be named using the discovery target name provided.

 Device Name Format: select desired device naming format; see “Configuring hostname discovery details” below for explanations.